 Where you install a GPS tracking device on your vehicle can have a dramatic effect on how useful they will be and how accurate the location w

-GPS Tracking devices report most accurately when the antennae have a clear view of the sky.
-Check your manual for the location of the antenna on your spesific gps device.
+GPS Tracker devices report most accurately when the antennae have a clear view of the sky.
+Check your manual for the location of the antenna on your specific GPS device.

 If you want to hide a GPS tracking device, it will not provide the location accuracy as if it were sitting out under your front window.